 Enamel Coating and Colors

 Both dutch oven uses similar enamel coating.
 The range of color is a lot more extensive on the Le Creuset model.
 Where as Tramontina have only a few basic colors.
 The interior of both dutch oven is cream color.
 This lets you see the development of the fond.
-With black interior, it is very easy for you to accidentally overcook and burn the fond.
 However overtime, the white glossy interior will discolor and marr.
 You can try and bleach it white again, but the glossy look will be gone.

 Another thing to note is the durability of the enamel coating.
 In my experience, Le Creuset Enamel Coating is the most durable out of all the different manufacturer.
 Where as the one on Tramontina came chipped from the store.
-While I dont expect to all fall out, just dont expect the durability of Le Creuset.
+While its not going to fall apart, just dont expect the durability of Le Creuset.

-Both dutch oven has a bare cast iron rim.
+On the rim of the pot, both have exposed cast iron.
 This is because under high heat, the enamel coating can fuse together.
-To get around this, manufacturer will sand it bare.
 Older sauce pan from Le Creuset will have the lip coated.
 I guess they ran into some complaints.

 In terms of thickness, Tramontina is thicker at 4.33 mm.
 While Le Creuset sidewall thickness is at 3.82 mm.
 In general, the thicker the cookware the better.
 They can retain heat a lot better.
 A great design to have if you intend on serving it on the table.
 It will keep the food hot a lot longer.